Lefroy Brooks Faucets Review & Rating Updated: 03/29/18

 What we do like about the warranty is that it does not attempt to disclaim warranties implied at law such as the usual warranties of merchantability and fitness.
 The company states that its written warranty is intended to supplement these "implied" warranties.
 We know of no other faucet company that takes this approach, and we like it enough to add one star to the company's warranty rating, raising it to two stars overall.
 If company management ever gets smart enough to offer a lifetime warranty on the same basis, then it will probably end up one of our highest scoring warranties ever, four stars or possibly even five.

-For faucets comparable to Lefroy Brooks' styles, although not necessarily of the same quality, see:
+For faucets comparable to Lefroy Brooks' qulity but almost certainly not of the same unique style, see: